telerik/fiddler-everywhere-docs/user-guide/live-traffic.md

 1. Click the preferred marking style to apply it.

-Saved & shared sessions will contain the custom marking.
+Saved and shared sessions will contain the custom marking.

 ### Replaying